TLara1/TLara1.github.io/_projects/7_project.md

 <p> As put in my conclusion: "However, supposing that Kepler was not interested in celestial mechanics, and no physicist after him had developed a solution to the two-body problem, we have shown that the motion of two classical bodies can be found starting from a quantum mechanical perspective."

+<p> Broadly, I find the transition from quantum to classical mechanics interesting.
+Sure, the physical picture is somewhat nonsensical, but the mathematics without a physical counterpart is quite beautiful.

 <p> The full paper can be read <a href="https://drive.google.com/file/d/1Vzr2LcNpEe-kQVy9OxoxAD-pADWrHU6W/view?usp=sharing">here</a> for the intrepid quantum mechanist.